The Devil Wears Prada (novel): Conception

 Weisberger stated in publicity materials that Priestly's demands are partial fiction and a composite of actual experiences she and her friends had in their first jobs.
 Some reviewers state that Anna Wintour, editor-in-chief of Vogue, was the inspiration for Priestly.
-After the film was released, another one of Wintour's assistants was identified as the model for Emily.
+After the film was released, another one of Wintour's assistants, Leslie Fremar was identified as the model for Emily.
+In April 2026, Fremar confirmed that she was the inspiration behind Emily for the first time.

 Commercial and critical reception

 Kate Betts, a former editor of Harper's Bazaar who also worked for Wintour at one point in her career, objected to the main character's lack of gratitude for the unique opportunity to work at Vogue: "[I]f Andrea doesn't ever realize why she should care about Miranda Priestly, why should we care about Andrea, or prize the text for anything more than the cheap frisson of the context?"
 Janet Maslin of The New York Times described the novel as "a mean-spirited Gotcha! of a book, one that offers little indication that the author could interestingly sustain a gossip-free narrative."
 Maslin avoided naming either the magazine where Weisberger had worked or the woman on whom she allegedly modeled her main character, a practice the Times continued when the film was released.

 Jennifer Krauss of Newsday agreed that the book had problems but praised it as a "fun, frivolous read".

+In 2026, Leslie Fremar, the "real life Emily" spoke out about her experience working with Weisberger, whom she had hired after being promoted to Wintour's first assistant, and shared her side of the story.
+She pointed to one scene in the novel, not in the film, where Andrea searches frantically for a review of a Chinese restaurant that Miranda had described only as having been "in the Post".
+Assuming Miranda meant the New York Post, Andrea eventually learns Miranda was referring to the Washington Post.
+In her experience, that accurately depicted the vague way Wintour communicated.
+Fremar had to at one point find out herself from other staffers what the Circle Line was when Wintour told her to get tickets for it, as she knew better than to ask Wintour for clarification.